karkman/Metagenomics2021/Day4/README.md

 And in windows using Putty:
 In SSH tab select "tunnels".
 Add:
 - Source port: PORT
-- Destination: localhost:PORT
+- Destination: NODEID.bullx:PORT

-Click add and connect as usual.
+Click add and connect as usual, making sure you will be connected to the right login node.

 Then we can start to work with our tutorial data in anvi'o.
 Activate anvi'o v.7 virtual environment and copy the folder containing the tutorial files to you own course folder.